JioMeet/JioMeetCoreTemplateSDK_iOS/README.md

 6. **Watermark:** JioMeet watermark to be present in all meetings.
 However, it is configurable.

+7. **Livestream:** It will enable users to broadcast their meetings and presentations in real time.

+8. **Reactions:** It will provide users with a non-verbal means of expressing emotions and feedback during meetings.

 ## Prerequisites

 Before getting started with this example app, please ensure you have the following software installed on your machine: